cliffxzx/mini-lisp/README.md

 ## Introduction

-This project is a 400+ lines reference from "[(How to Write a (Lisp) Interpreter (in Python))](http://www.norvig.com/lispy.html)". lisp interpreter.
-The whole project mainly uses stl to implement and use many of the `c++17` features.
-The tokenize & parser are implemented by the [lex & bison(yacc)](https://github.com/cliffxzx/mini-lisp/tree/lex/bison) version in [here](https://github.com/cliffxzx/mini-lisp/tree/lex/bison).
+This 400+ lines lisp interpreter heavily utilizes STL and C++/17 trait to implement.
+You can access the original Python implementation [here](http://www.norvig.com/lispy.html).
+Aside from pure C++ implementation, the tokenize and parser implemented by Lex and Bison(yacc) is included in [this branch](https://github.com/cliffxzx/mini-lisp/tree/lex/bison).

 [The Spec file](./docs%2FCompiler%20Final%20Project.pdf), [Grammar](./docs/MiniLisp.pdf)